K144U/rdmerge-preprint/README.md

 dimension parameter $d_{\mathrm{eff}}$ replaces $d$ in the exponent, and the floor becomes $B^2(1-d_{\mathrm{eff}}/(Tr))$.
 Phase 2 will add a matching achievability upper bound via Hadamard- incoherence quantization.
-Target venue: ICLR 2027.
+Target venue: ICLR 2026.

 ## Feedback

-Solo research; feedback very welcome.
+research student; feedback very welcome.
 Especially on:

 1. **Lemma 2's tail-event substitution.** The note uses a high- probability norm event on $\|\bar\tau\|^2$ and absorbs a